Selected departures from May to October 2020

 This evening we visit a small organic farm, where Flavio and his family have spent the past 30 years reintroducing and preserving traditional and sustainable farming methods.
 Surrounded by orchards and fields, with horses and donkeys grazing in the paddock next door, this 17th-century homestead is simply idyllic.
 We’ll sit down in the traditional farmhouse to a wholesome dinner made almost entirely using produce from the farm.
 Drinks will be served on the terrace if the weather is fine, so we can enjoy the superb views over sparkling Lake Trasimeno as the sun sets.

-Or you may wish to join our excursion to Montepulciano, a medieval hilltop town renowned for its revered Vino Nobile wine.
+After a morning at leisure, this afternoon we make our way to the medieval hilltop town of Montepulciano, renowned for its revered Vino Nobile wine.
 Continuously inhabited since Etruscan times, the town boasts ancient churches and Renaissance mansions, whose cellars store row upon row of barrels containing aging wine.
 There are plenty of independent wineries offering informal tastings, as well as smart boutiques and cosy restaurants.
 A stroll to Piazza Grande affords spectacular views of the surrounding valleys and hills veiled with Montepulciano’s prestigious vineyards.

 This morning we walk off breakfast in the ancient village of Monticchiello, the site of dramatic last stands against Florence in the 16th century and the fascists in World War II.
 The battles of yesteryear are a far cry from the idyllic reality of today: locals meet in attractive squares framed by quaint stone houses with flower-festooned balconies, while pets laze nonchalantly in the sun.